 With increased understanding of the clinical presentation associated with biallelic PLXNB2 variants, we identified Family 5 through further collaboration.
-Two affected siblings of Pakistani origin, born of a consanguineous union (Figure 1) presented with deafness, AI, intellectual disability and lower limb lymphoedema (Figure 2, Table 1, Supplementary Figures 10, 11).
-Exome sequencing of II:1 and subsequent Exome Depth analysis revealed a homozygous deletion spanning exons 34 and 35 (Reads ratio 0.0291, Bayes factor 18.3; Supplementary Table 2).
-The breakpoints predicted in the exome sequence (Supplementary Figure 12), chr22:50,715,085 and chr22:50,715,672, were confirmed by PCR, which also confirmed the deletion was present in II:2.
-This deletion is in-frame and is predicted to delete at least 38 amino acids (aa) (p.(Asp1733 Met1770del) from the 1838aa protein, including all of exon 34 and part of exon 35.
-Splice prediction tool NetGene2 (v2.4.2) predicts that exon 35 will be skipped entirely (Supplementary Table 5), resulting in an in-frame deletion of 47aa, p.(Asp1733 Arg1779del), suggesting that an abnormal PLXNB2 protein may be produced.
+Two affected siblings of Pakistani origin, born of a consanguineous union (figure 1), presented with deafness, AI, intellectual disability and lower limb lymphoedema (figure 2, table 1, online supplemental figures 10 and 11).
+Exome sequencing of II:1 and subsequent ExomeDepth analysis revealed a homozygous deletion spanning exons 34 and 35 (Reads ratio 0.0291, Bayes factor 18.3; online supplemental table 2).
+The breakpoints predicted in the exome sequence (online supplemental figure 12), chr22:50,715,085 and chr22:50,715,672, were confirmed by PCR, which also confirmed the deletion was present in II:2.
+This deletion is in-frame and is predicted to delete at least 38 amino acids (aa) (p.(Asp1733 Met1770del)) from the 1838aa protein, including all of exon 34 and part of exon 35.
+Splice prediction tool NetGene2 (v2.4.2) predicts that exon 35 will be skipped entirely (online supplemental table 5), resulting in an in-frame deletion of 47aa, p.(Asp1733 Arg1779del), suggesting that an abnormal PLXNB2 protein may be produced.
 The deleted region is part of the Rho-GAP catalytic domain critical to the protein's function, but the deletion would leave the catalytic arginine residues at 1395, 1396 and 1691 intact.